 7. Play tennis for free

-Although Wimbledon might be over for another year, there's still time to get in on the action.
+With Wimbledon just kicking off, there's still time to get in on the action.
 Tennis for Free works with local councils to provide free 'walk on and play' court access in as many parks as possible.
 They profile every free public tennis court in the country and run free weekly coach led sessions, including the free use of equipment, for children, young people and adults.
 Just make sure you check here first to see where your nearest Tennis for Free site is.

 8. Let's fish